 Best healthy dinner recipes

-Healthy vegan tacos – stuffed with smoky courgette, zesty black beans, pickled red onion and creamy avocado – make a brilliant low-calorie dinner which the whole family can tuck into.
+Healthy vegan tacos – stuffed with smoky courgette, zesty black beans, pickled red onion and creamy avocado – make a brilliant lighter dinner which the whole family can tuck into.

-A clever way to make chicken more exciting, the meat is rubbed in cumin and paprika before frying.
-There’s 38.5g of lean protein per serving, plus plenty of nutrients and fibre.
-It’s light, flavour-packed and ready in 40 minutes.
+A clever way to make chicken more exciting is to coat in cumin and paprika before frying.
+There's 38.5g of lean protein per serving, plus plenty of nutrients and fibre.
+It's light, flavour-packed and ready in 40 minutes.

 Nadine Brown’s balanced, nutritious and well-spiced sausage traybake is bursting with smoky, succulent flavours, making it a reliable midweek option that’s healthy, too.